 4.1 Each school principal or program coordinator will designate an official responsible for receiving reports of bullying and serving as the primary contact on matters related to this regulation.
 The designated official may delegate tasks required by this regulation, but maintains the responsibility to ensure compliance with the regulation, including that restorative practices, disciplinary responses and sanctions are fairly and fully implemented.

 4.2 Any person who believes he or she has been the victim of bullying or any person with knowledge or belief of conduct that may constitute bullying shall report the alleged acts to a staff member.
 Reports of bullying can be made orally or in writing.
 The school district encourages the use of Procedure 503.8P, Report of Bullying Behavior, but other reports, including electronic reports, shall be considered as well.
-A person may report bullying anonymously; however, the school district will not take disciplinary action against an alleged perpetrator based solely on an anonymous report.
+A person may report bullying anonymously; however, the school district will not take disciplinary action against an individual(s) against whom the report is made based solely on an anonymous report.

 4.3 All district staff members have an obligation to address bullying.
 Any staff member who receives a report of, observes, or has other knowledge or belief of conduct that may constitute bullying shall make reasonable efforts to address and resolve the bullying and inform the designated school official responsible for receiving reports of bullying.
 School staff members who fail to inform the designated school official in a timely manner may be subject to disciplinary action.